LaNataliia/My-NLP-Projects/README.md

 This repository stores some examples of my previously implemented NLP projects:
 1. Sarcasm Detection in Twitter and the Correlation Between Sarcasm and Sentiment (research project)
-2. WordNet Taxonomic Relations
+2. Sentiment Analysis
-3. Sentiment Analysis
+3. Text Generation
-4. Word Sense Disambiguation (to be added)
+4. WordNet Taxonomic Relations
-5. Text Generation (to be added)
+5. Word Sense Disambiguation